MRes Research Project in Evolution, Behaviour or Conservation (832C1)

 90 credits, Level 7 (Masters)

 Spring and summer teaching

-This module requires you to carry out an independent, original, in-depth research project in consultation with a research supervisor on a specialised topic in animal behaviour, evolutionary biology or conservation biology (according to your degree).
+On this module, you’ll carry out an independent, original, in-depth research project.
+You’ll work in consultation with a research supervisor on a specialised topic in animal behaviour, evolutionary biology or conservation biology (according to their degree).

 - bespoke, project-specific training in practical skills

 - the production of data, statistical analysis and interpretation of results

 - a dissertation in the form of a scientific paper.